 If you’re looking for the most feature-packed GPS receiver, you’ve found it in the Garmin GDL 52.

-It provides GPS position, speed, and altitude information, as well as backup attitude reference.
-Weather conditions are displayed in an animated graphical matter, and METARs, TAFs, NOTAMs, etc. are all displayed too.
+It provided GPS position, speed, and altitude information, as well as backup attitude reference.
+Weather conditions were displayed in an animated graphical matter, and METARs, TAFs, NOTAMs, etc. were all displayed too.

-Two features that really set the GDL 52 apart from other GPSes, though, are SiriusXM access, and its TerminalTraffic display that shows all the aircraft trajectories which are most likely to converge with your own, resulting in an invaluable safety feature.
+Two features that really set the GDL 52 apart from other GPSes are SiriusXM access, and its TerminalTraffic display that showed all the aircraft trajectories which were most likely to converge with my own, resulting in an invaluable safety feature.

 Also Great: Garmin GDL 50